Elektrobit/eclipse-score_devkit/README.md

 > **NOTE:** There are several development environments which support development containers; most notably [Visual Studio Code](https://code.visualstudio.com), but also [IntelliJ IDEA](https://www.jetbrains.com/idea) and others.
 > See [here](https://containers.dev/supporting) for a more complete list.
-> In the following, we assume that [Visual Studio Code](https://code.visualstudio.com) and its [Dev Containers extension](https://marketplace.visualstudio.com/items?itemName=ms-vscode-remote.remote-containers) is used.
+> In the following, we assume that [Visual Studio Code](https://code.visualstudio.com) and its Dev Containers extension is used.
-The Dev Containers extension homepage as a description how to get up to speed on Windows, macOS and Linux operating systems.
+The [Dev Containers extension homepage](https://marketplace.visualstudio.com/items?itemName=ms-vscode-remote.remote-containers) has a description how to get up to speed on Windows, macOS and Linux operating systems.
 From here on, we assume that such a development container setup is installed and running.

 Add a file called `.devcontainer/devcontainer.json` to your repository.